koenc100/Reproducability-project-/README.md

 # Reproducability-project

-CS4240 Deep Learning (2022/23 Q3) Reproducability project code:
+Below, the necisarry instructions are provided to run the tests for the CS4240 Deep Learning (2022/23 Q3) Reproducability project.
+For further explanation on the dataset and the results, please visit the blog post, of which a PDF file is provided in the repository under the name 'Blog post'.

 Needed Libraries:
 - OS (3.11.2)